 Antarctica & South Pole

-- Statistics review section in the Review of Particle Physics by the Particle Data Group
+- Particle Data Group: Statistics review section in Review of Particle Physics

 - PHYSTAT conference for statistics in particle physics.
 Great resource.